Secret Sharing on Superconcentrator: Characterization via graph-theoretic properties

-Our goal is to prove, any circuit computing the shares of some $(t, n)$-threshold SS scheme must satisfy \begin{itemize} \item For any subset of outputs $T \subseteq [n]$ of size $t-1$, there are $t-1$ vertex-disjoint paths connecting $R$ and $T$. \item For any subset of outputs $T \subseteq [n]$ of size $t$, there are $t$ vertex-disjoint paths connecting inputs (i.e., $R \cup \{s\}$) and $T$. \end{itemize}
+Our goal is to prove that any circuit computing the shares of some $(t, n)$-threshold SS scheme must satisfy \begin{itemize} \item For any subset of outputs $T \subseteq [n]$ of size $t-1$, there are $t-1$ vertex-disjoint paths connecting $R$ and $T$. \item For any subset of outputs $T \subseteq [n]$ of size $t$, there are $t$ vertex-disjoint paths connecting inputs (i.e., $R \cup \{s\}$) and $T$. \end{itemize}

 Our strategy is to formulate the \emph{connectivity requirements} as \emph{information inequalities}.
-Two critical observations are: one gate carries at most $\log |\mathbb{F}|$ units of information; if random variables $Y$ can be written as a function in random variables $X$, then $H(Y) \le H(X)$.
+We rely on two key observations: each gate carries at most $\log |\mathbb{F}|$ units of information; if random variables $Y$ can be written as a function of random variables $X$, then $H(Y) \le H(X)$.
 So, it suffices to prove \begin{itemize} \item For any subset of outputs $T \subseteq [n]$ of size $t-1$,

 \item For any subset of outputs $T \subseteq [n]$ of size $t$,